urbanairship/join-by-keys/README.md

 ### Return value

-`joined_data` is an array of JavaScript objects: The join of the data on the specified keys.
+`joinedData` is an array of JavaScript objects: The join of the data on the specified keys.
 It is computed as follows:

 - Find all the elements of `data` with the same value in each of the `keys`